lsbardel/python-stdnet/docs/source/api/models.rst

 Data Structures
 ==============================

-Data structures are subclasses of :class:`Structure`.
+Data structures are subclasses of :class:`Structure`, which in term is a subclass of :class:`Model`.
+They are rarely used in stand alone mode, instead they form the back-end of
+:ref:`data structure fields <model-field-structure>`.

-There are six of them:
+There are five of them:

  * :class:`List`, implemented as a doubly-linked sequence.
  * :class:`Set`, a container of unique values.
  * :class:`HashTable`, unique associative container.
  * :class:`Zset`, an ordered container of unique values.
- * :class:`TS`, a timeseries implemented as a ordered unique associative container.
+ * :class:`TS`, a time-series implemented as a ordered unique associative container.

 An additional structure is provided in the :mod:`stdnet.apps.columnts` module

- * :class:`stdnet.apps.columnts.ColumnTS` a numeric multivariate timeseries structure (useful for modelling financial timeseries for example).
+ * :class:`stdnet.apps.columnts.ColumnTS` a numeric multivariate time-series structure (useful for modelling financial data for example).

 .. note::

-    Stand alone data structures are available for redis backend only.
+    Stand alone data structures are available for redis back-end only.
 Usually, one uses these models via a
     :ref:`data-structure fields <model-field-structure>`.